-Based on its high solubility in water and on the low measured log $K{\text{OW}}$ value of a suitable read-across substance, the assessed chemical has low bioaccumulation potential and is not expected to be bioaccumulative.
+Based on its high solubility in the water and on the low measured log K{OW} value of its main constituent, the assessed chemical has low bioaccumulation potential and is not expected to be bioaccumulative.

-No experimental bioaccumulation data was provided for the assessed chemical or any read-across analogues.
-Log $K{\text{OW}}$ data for a suitable read-across chemical was provided.
-The partition coefficient of the main constituent of the read-across chemical is log $K{\text{OW}}$ = -3.25, based on an OECD 107 test.
-The partition coefficients of all the constituents of the assessed chemical are expected to be below the domestic threshold of log $K{\text{OW}}$ = 4.2 for bioaccumulation in aquatic organisms.
+No experimental bioaccumulation data was provided for the assessed chemical.
+The solubility of the assessed chemical is greater than 5 g/L and the partition coefficient of the main constituent of the assessed chemical is log K{OW} = -3.25, based on an OECD 107 test.
+The partition coefficients of all the constituents of the assessed chemical are expected to be below the domestic threshold of log K{OW} = 4.2 for bioaccumulation in aquatic organisms.